 The campaign encourages the public to contribute financially through a small donation of R10 for a sticker, and at the same time lobbies for the full integration of persons with disabilities into mainstream society.
 So, not only does it raise funds, but it also raises awareness of the needs of this sector of the community in a fun way!

-Over the past 20 years since Casual Day was launched, the project has raised in excess of R200 million which is distributed among the project’s national beneficiaries.
+Since Casual Day was launched over 20 years ago, the project has raised in excess of R200 million which is distributed among the project’s national beneficiaries.
 The SA Federation for Mental Health is one of the main beneficiaries of Casual Day and many organisations benefit from the initiative.
 We are confident that Casual Day will remain a huge success this year and grow even further beyond expectation in years to come.